-We are the Year 5 and Year 6 class at St Buryan Academy.
-There are 21 children in the class, who are taught by Mrs Rendle from Monday to Wednesday, and Mrs Ayotte on a Thursday and Friday.
+We are the Year 4,5,6 class at St Buryan Academy.
+There are 25 children in the class, who are taught by Mrs Rendle from Monday to Wednesday, and Mrs Ayotte on a Thursday and Friday.
 They are also supported by our fantastic teaching assistant Mrs Butterfield in the mornings.

 Mrs Lisa Rendle

 I now live in Newlyn with my family and enjoy spending time in our beautiful Cornish countryside.
 I enjoy walking and I took up wild swimming during the first lockdown.
-I am the school's qualified Forest School Leader and like nothing more than spending time with the children in our new garden area.
+I am the school's qualified Forest School Leader and like nothing more than spending time with the children in our new garden area 'Anita's Garden'.
+I also enjoy getting out and about with the children and especially enjoy our residential trips to the Isles of Scilly and London.

 Mrs Helen Ayotte